-A domestic violence injunction, often referred to as a restraining order, can create a number of complications in a person's life.
-They are relatively easy to initiate: people who believe you pose a threat to them, their family or their children can file an affidavit at their local courthouse.
-Once the affidavit is approved, the court will issue a temporary restraining order and schedule a hearing for 14 days later to determine if a domestic violence injunction needs to be extended.
+Often referred to as a restraining order, a domestic violence injunction can create a number of complications in a person's life.
+They are relatively easy to initiate; someone who believes you pose a threat to them, their family, or their children can file an affidavit at their local courthouse.
+Once the affidavit is approved, the court will issue a temporary restraining order and schedule a hearing for 14 days later to determine if the domestic violence injunction needs to be extended.

-Our lawyers counsel and defend people who have had a restraining order issued against them.
-Once a restraining order is issued, you will be required to do the following in order to comply with the law:
+Our lawyers frequently counsel and defend people who have had a restraining order issued against them.
+Once a restraining order has been issued against you, you will be required to do all of the following in order to comply with the law:

-Our defense attorneys interview neighbors, witnesses, review medical records and gather other kinds of evidence in telling your side of what happened.
-If there is no evidence of a threat or domestic violence on your part but plenty of information indicating your ex-spouse or girlfriend has an agenda to force you out of her life, the court may choose to remove a restraining order.
+Our defense attorneys interview neighbors, witnesses, review medical records, and gather other kinds of evidence in order to thoroughly tell your side of what happened.
+If there is no evidence of a threat or domestic violence on your part, but plenty of information indicating your ex-spouse or ex-partner has an agenda to force you out of their life, the court may choose to remove a restraining order.

 The consequences of a restraining order can be far-reaching, especially if you are ever convicted of violating one.
 Don't let a temporary restraining order become permanent.
 Contact a restraining order lawyer at Aaron Delgado & Associates, today to learn how we can help you.
 We are available 24/7 at 386-222-6677 for emergency situations.